bitcoin-s/bitcoin-s-ts/wallet-server-ui/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Login

+The default password is "none".
+It can be overwritten at the proxy by setting the environment variable `DEFAULT_UI_PASSWORD`.
+Authorization token secrets are randomly generated at each server start and do not persist validity between server runs.